agene0001/workout-app/README.md

 **Gainz Tracker** is a full-stack workout and nutrition app aimed at helping users pursue an active lifestyle and meet dietary goals.
 Initially conceived as a Jiu-Jitsu/Judo technique archive, the project evolved into a personalized nutrition assistant with integrated recipe recommendations, meal planning, and grocery export features.

-Although integration with services like Amazon Fresh or Instacart is not yet finalized, the project demonstrates a strong foundation in machine learning, full-stack development, and modern UI design.
+Although integration with services like Amazon Fresh or Walmart API is not yet finalized, the project demonstrates a strong foundation in machine learning, full-stack development, and modern UI design.
 On the frontend, our application is fully built with Svelte, offering a fast and responsive user experience.
 We are now focusing on mobile development to bring this experience to iOS and Android users in the near future.

 ---